Iron486/Iron486/README.md

 Hi!

-I’m currently a 23 year-old master student in Geophysics and I am planning a career in the Data Science/Machine Learning domain.
+I’m currently a 23 year-old master student in Geophysics and I am planning a career in Data Science/Machine Learning.

 In my repositories, I put the projects that I accomplished and those which I am working on.